saltstack/salt/doc/topics/highavailability/index.rst

 Salt masters can be configured to act as a cluster.
 All masters in a cluster are peers.
 Job workloads are shared accross the cluster.
-Master clusters provide a way to scale masters horrizontally.
+Master clusters provide a way to scale masters horizontally.
 They do not require changes to the minions' configuration to add more resources.
-Cluster implimentations expected to use a load balancer, shared filesystem, and reliable network.
+Cluster implementations are expected to use a load balancer, shared filesystem, and run on areliable network.

 :ref:`Master Cluster Tutorial <tutorial-master-cluster>`